vinaysharma14/step-sequencer/README.md

 ![Image Of Step Sequencer](https://i.imgur.com/Jo9YAsK.png)

 It is an application that can be used to produce beats.
 Some default audio samples have been provided for you to get going.
-You can bind keyboard with samples, and record your beats just like any midi controller and much more!
+You can even bind keyboard with samples, and record your beats just like any midi controller and much more!

 The step sequencer is developed in React JS.